BILLIARDS (Carom, Pool, and Snooker)

 Suspended for lack of activity.
 If there is sufficient interest this can be started up again.

 If you wish to join please sign up on the Snooker rungs sheet (right wing of the rightmost white board) leaving you name and NMT email address.
+You will need to supply your scores from three recent games of American Snooker so we can set your initial match handicap.

 Other Rule Sets